GloriaX21/Blog-1.0/README.md

   python3
   ```

-  You should get an output that shows you the Python version installed on yous OS.
-In case you don't get nothing check this guide to install the last version of Python3 [Python.org/downloads](https://www.python.org/downloads/)
+  You should get an output that shows you the Python version installed on your OS.
+In case you don't get anything, checks this guide to install the last version of Python3 [Python.org/downloads](https://www.python.org/downloads/)

   ### Install the Virtual Enviroment

-  1. After that you installed Python3.
-Create and empty folder in your machine:
+  1. After you installed Python3.
+Create an empty folder in your machine:
   ```bash
   mkdir django_projects
   ```

-  2. Go inside the folder and install the <strong>Virtual Enviroment</strong>:
+  2. Go inside the folder and install the <strong>Virtual Environment</strong>:
   ```bash
   python3 -m venv my_env
   ```